Social Icons

 Directed by Jay Oliva and Ethan Spaulding

-Batman: Assault on Arkham is different from the rest of the DC Universe direct-to-video animations, as the movie has dark elements, raw action scenes where we see blood and heads blown off.
-It also has sexual contents, which depicted nudity (no nude scenes mind you) and sex.
+Batman: Assault on Arkham is different from the rest of the DC Universe direct-to-video animations.
+The movie has dark elements, raw action scenes with blood and heads blown off, and sexual content that includes nudity (though no explicit nude scenes) and references to sex.

-In this poorly written script, Batman is more of a supporting actor to the annoying Deadshot and the obnoxious Harley Quinn (the Joker’s girl).
-The movie rides more on the interaction between the Suicide Squad to carry us through, with me watching and questioning the addition of some villains into the squad in the first place.
+In this poorly written script, Batman feels more like a supporting actor to the annoying Deadshot and the obnoxious Harley Quinn (the Joker’s girl).
+The movie relies heavily on the interactions within the Suicide Squad to carry the story, leaving me questioning why some of these villains were even included in the squad in the first place.
+You must forgive me, I have never read the Suicide Squad comic and this is my first introduction to it.

-The movie also had some of the old Batman villain faithful:
+The movie also features some of the classic Batman villains:

-Riddler was the subject of the movie as his death was what the Suicide Squad was after (we get to see him for some minutes in the beginning and in the end).
+• The Riddler is the central focus of the movie, as his death is the Suicide Squad’s mission.
+We see him briefly at the beginning and the end.

-The Joker, who initially looked like just a mention in the list of cameo became part of the plot in the end.
+• The Joker, who initially seems like just a mention, becomes a key part of the plot by the end.

-Not everyone recruited started the mission, but the team had to break into Arkham, kill Riddler and escape without letting the Bat know that such had happened on his turf.
-Well, everything didn’t go as planned because if it did we wouldn’t have a movie.
+Not everyone recruited makes it to the mission, but the team has to break into Arkham, kill the Riddler, and escape without Batman finding out.
+Of course, things don’t go as planned—otherwise, we wouldn’t have a movie.

-My final note on this movie is, the writer tried something new, making the main characters sit back and let some wannabe villains (not counting Deadshot and Harley Quinn) take a shot at being bad.
-I liked the whole dark action and comedy, but I wish the script was better.
+My final note on this movie is that the writer tried something new by letting the main characters take a backseat while some wannabe villains (excluding Deadshot and Harley Quinn) take center stage.
+I liked the dark action and comedy, but I wish the script had been better.

 0 comments: